 The importance of food analysis will be stressed since this sensitive sector is directly related to human health.
-Specifically, samples of oil, cocoa, juices and honey will be analysed in order to establish their state of preservation, determine any toxic pollution and detect fraud.
+Samples of oil, pasta, cocoa, juices, honey, will be analysed in order to establish their state of preservation, determine any toxic pollution and detect fraud.